Proteasome inhibitors and monoclonal antibodies

 Learn more about:

-Bortezomib and carfilzomib may cause fatigue, diarrhoea, nausea, low blood counts, shingles and peripheral neuropathy.
+Bortezomib and carfilzomib may cause fatigue, diarrhoea, nausea, constipation, low blood counts, infections and shingles.
+Peripheral neuropathy is common with bortezomib but rare with carfilzomib.

-Carfilzomib may cause heart problems or worsen pre-existing conditions.
-Most side effects can be managed.
+Carfilzomib may also cause hypertension, heart problems or worsen pre-existing heart conditions.

-Monoclonal antibodies are made in a laboratory, but behave like the natural antibodies that our bodies produce to fight infection and disease.
-They target cancer cells and affect their growth or survival.
+Monoclonal antibodies are made in a laboratory but behave like natural antibodies that fight infection and disease.
+They target cancer cells and interfere with how they grow and survive.
+Available drugs include daratumumab and elotuzumab.

 View the Cancer Council NSW editorial policy.